Nicky Melvin Singh

-Nicky Melvin Singh (born 13 June 2002) is a Singaporean footballer who is currently playing as a forward or a winger for Albirex Niigata (S).
-Known for his speed and agility, he excels as a quick and tricky dribbler.
-Nicky is versatile in his attacking roles, using his flair and technical skills to break down opposition defenses.
-His ability to create chances and beat defenders makes him a key player in the attacking third.
+Nicky Melvin Singh (born 13 June 2002) is a Singaporean professional footballer who plays as a forward or winger for FC Jurong.

 Club career

-Nicky began his professional footballing career by signing for Singapore Premier League side Albirex Niigata (S) on 22 January 2021.
+Nicky began his professional career by signing for Singapore Premier League side Albirex Niigata (S) on 22 January 2021.
 On 13 March 2021, Nicky made his professional debut with Albirex Niigata (S) against Hougang United, playing 75 minutes.

-On 15 May 2021, Nicky scored his first-ever professional goal against the Young Lions in the 2021 Singapore Premier League, a 2–1 win for Albirex.

-In the 2023 season of the Singapore Premier League, Nicky was appointed as the vice-captain of Albirex Niigata (S).

-On 1 July 2023, Nicky played his final match for the club before enlisting for National Service against the Young Lions, where he scored a spectacular left-footed goal from outside the box, contributing to a 4–2 win.
+On 15 May 2021, Nicky scored his first-ever professional goal against the Young Lions in the 2021 Singapore Premier League, a 2–1 win.
+In the 2023 season, Nicky was appointed as the vice-captain.
+On 1 July 2023, Nicky played his final match for the club against Young Lions, scoring a spectacular left-footed goal, contributing to a 4–2 win.

-On 4 July 2023, Nicky official left Albirex Niigata (S) to fulfill his National Service obligations in Singapore.
-Upon completion of his National Service, Nicky is expected to return to Albirex Niigata (S) to continue his professional football career.

 Personal life

 Nicky was born to a Singaporean father of Punjabi Indian descent and a Filipina mother.
-His paternal grandparents are from India, while his maternal grandparents are from the Philippines.
 This heritage makes him eligible to represent Singapore, India or the Philippines at international level.
-He chose Singapore and is currently an under-23 international.
+He chose the Singapore national under-23 football team.
 He has represented the Lion City at both the 2021 SEA Games in Hanoi and 2023 SEA Games in Cambodia, where he scored once.

+Nicky also has represented the National University of Singapore, winning the Institute-Varsity-Polytechnic (IVP) Games for football in 2025.